 For further particulars about the position, terms and conditions and how to apply, please see: Further particulars

-Completed applications to be sent to: Claire Stevens – Head of HR email@example.com Further details of how to apply are included in the further particulars
+Completed applications to be sent to: HR Team email@example.com further details of how to apply are included in the further particulars

 Please complete a recruitment monitoring form as detailed at the top of the Vacancies page.